dstarner/python-tutorial/0_prologue/README.md

 ## Python
-* We are going to be using Python 2.7 - *Note* you can use 3.5 but remember that you then have to wrap `print` arguments with parenthesis.
+* We are going to be using Python 3.5.
 If these doesn't make sense to you, then don't worry about it yet.
 * If you are running a Mac or Linux machine, there is a 99% chance that Python is already installed on your computer, because the language is included in the factory default packages - So woohoo! no work for you.
 If you are unsure, you can run the code `which python` in a Command Line terminal, and if it prints out a location - usually `/usr/bin/python`